Alarming rise of ISIS in South linked to seeds of radicalisation sown in Kerala 30 years ago

 New Delhi, Sep 18: The Parliament was earlier this week informed that the National Investigation Agency has registered 17 cases relating to the presence of the Islamic State in southern India.

 The states in which cases have been registered are Telangana, Andhra Pradesh, Tamil Nadu, Kerala and Karnataka.
-Further the agency has also arrested 122 operatives, the Ministry of Home Affairs said.
+Further, the agency has also arrested 122 operatives, the Ministry of Home Affairs said.

-The MHA also said that there have been instances of individuals from different states, including the ones in South India having joined the ISIS.
+The MHA also said that there have been instances of individuals from different states, including the ones in South India having joined ISIS.
 This has come to the notice of the Centre and the State Security Agencies as well.

 9 ISIS operatives held guilty in what NIA terms as one of its kind case

-The probe by the NIA has revealed that the ISIS is most active in Kerala, Karnataka, Andhra Pradesh, Telangana, Maharashtra, Tamil Nadu, West Bengal, Rajasthan, Bihar, Uttar Pradesh, Madhya Pradesh and Jammu and Kashmir, Minister of State for Home Affairs, Kishan Reddy said in a written reply to a question in the Rajya Sabha .
+The probe by the NIA has revealed that the ISIS is most active in Kerala, Karnataka, Andhra Pradesh, Telangana, Maharashtra, Tamil Nadu, West Bengal, Rajasthan, Bihar, Uttar Pradesh, Madhya Pradesh and Jammu and Kashmir, Minister of State for Home Affairs, Kishan Reddy said in a written reply to a question in the Rajya Sabha.

 Officials that OneIndia spoke with point out that the problem is particularly highest in Tamil Nadu and Kerala.
 The radical ideology has been lurking for long, but has been ignored for several years, owing to a variety of factors, the top one being appeasement.